mcheshfar/AXI-based-driver-applications/README.md

 * **`ubuntu-driver/`** *(Available for kv260)*: Contains the specific instructions and source code to compile and install the driver on Ubuntu.
 * **`yocto-driver/`**: Contains the specific instructions and source code to compile and install the driver using the Yocto Project build system.
 * **`applications/`**: Contains examples of hardware accelerators that implement the AXI4-Stream interface described above, including their test applications to verify correct operation.

+## Recent Updates

+- Added support for AXI4-Lite control interfaces in custom IPs.
+This enables software configuration of accelerator parameters in addition to AXI4-Stream data transfers.
+- Added an Edge Detection application demonstrating the use of AXI4-Stream data channels together with AXI4-Lite control registers.
+- See the README files inside the corresponding board and application directories for build instructions, hardware integration, and usage examples.